 Spruce up your holiday home with these clever handmade Christmas decorations.
-From cute ornaments and creative wreaths to cozy pillows and festive garlands, these ooh-how-pretty holiday crafts will make your home merry and bright.
+From cute ornaments and creative wreaths to cozy pillows and festive garlands, these oh-how-pretty holiday crafts will make your home merry and bright.

 Craft a classy wreath in minutes from the simplest of supplies.
 Grab a textured scarf and wreath form, and watch closely.

 These colorful Christmas trees are made using varieties of different baking cups.
 Cut down the side and around the bottom of your baking cups; discard bottom.
 Starting at the bottom of a foam cone, wrap a cut strip around the tree, securing the ends with straight pins.
-Cover any foam that remains showing with another strip.
+Cover any foam that remains visible with another strip.
 Add more strips, overlapping slightly and alternating patterns until you reach the top.
 For the last two strips at the top, roll a small pleated piece and insert it inside a slightly larger strip; pin to treetop.

-Count down to Christmastime with our easy do-it-yourself calendar.
+Count down to Christmastime with our easy, do-it-yourself calendar.
 To make this holiday craft, cut twenty-four 2-1/4-inch circles from an adhesive magnet sheet.
 Adhere them to patterned paper; cut out.
 Use a 1-inch circular punch for the inner circles.
 Number and glue them to the magnetic circles.
 Fill the wells with fun trinkets, notes, and candies.

 Editor's Tip: Be sure you pick a muffin pan with 24 wells (one for each day leading up to Christmas).

 These cool, contemporary ornaments will certainly attract attention; they pop right out of the frame!
 To make, print the free patterns and trace the shapes onto a sheet of balsa wood.
 Cut out shapes with a crafts knife.
-Paint the shield-shaped backgrounds with desired colors.
+Paint the shield-shape backgrounds with desired colors.
 Cut out holes as marked on the pattern, and assemble each animal.
 To display, string decorative ribbon across an empty frame and hang finished ornaments from ribbon with embroidery floss.

-Upcycle gently-used Christmas sweaters into gorgeous holiday decorations!
+Upcycle gently used Christmas sweaters into gorgeous holiday decorations.
 Create trees in various heights for a simple, eye-catching centerpiece or mantel display.

 No room for a tree?
 This hangable wall decoration is the perfect holiday craft for small spaces.
-To make, draw a large triangle on a large shipping pallet to desired size (ours is 44-inches tall).
+To make, draw a large triangle on a large shipping pallet to desired size (ours is 44 inches tall).
 Cut out the triangle using a jigsaw; use sandpaper to smooth all surfaces.
 Paint tree slats with alternative shades of green paint.
 Predrill holes, then screw small cup hooks and drawer pulls to the front.
 Hang cards and decorations on the cup hooks.
 Tie rope between knobs; attach clothespins to rope.
 Garlands, globe lights, and mini presents also make fun tree decorations.

 Make a gift even more special by embellishing the wrapping with a needle-felted tag or adornment you've made yourself.
 Simply cut out pieces of felt in whatever shape you like best and adorn with extra felt strips, triangles, stars, or other festive shapes.
 Needle-felt designs into your tags, or stitch letters and patterns for extra decoration.